cap-js/docs/java/persistence-services.md

 ```

 The generated `schema.sql` can be automatically deployed by Spring if you configure the [sql.init.mode](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/howto.html#howto.data-initialization.using-basic-sql-scripts) to `always`.

 ::: warning
 Automatic schema deployment is not suitable for productive use.
 Consider using production-ready tools like Flyway or Liquibase.
+See more on that in [Database guide for PostgreSQL](../guides/databases-postgres.md?impl-variant=java#deployment-using-liquibase)
 :::

 #### Configure the Connection Data Explicitly { #postgres-connection }